 In their first two years of study, students in the Combined PhD program will complete Introduction to Women’s, Gender & Sexuality Studies (WGSS 600), Feminist and Queer Theory (WGSS 700), Methods in Gender & Sexuality Studies (WGSS 800)* and one elective.
 Typically, electives taken in the student’s partnering Department will be cross-titled with WGSS or will substantively examine gender and sexuality.
-Students will also enroll in the half-credit WGSS 900, Colloquium & Working Group.
+Students will enroll for two sequential semesters in WGSS 900, Colloquium & Working Group.
 The Colloquium and Working Group convene several Monday evenings throughout the semester; faculty and graduate students present works in progress.

 *The WGSS DGS will determine, case-by-case, whether or not the methods course offered by the student’s primary department fulfills our methods requirement.